mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/host-resource-handler.md

 ---
 title: HostResourceHandler class
-description: Facilities to deal with resources available in the Host server.
+description: "Facilities to deal with resources available in the Host server. "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Facilities to deal with resources available in the Host server.